-What does Bridge Over Troubled Water mean?
+What do you think Bridge Over Troubled Water means?

 Simon & Garfunkel: Bridge Over Troubled Water Meaning